 Homeroom is incorporated into first period.
 The first period teacher is also the homeroom teacher.
 The last four minutes of first period will be devoted to the Pledge of Allegiance, morning announcements, attendance and other homeroom activities.
 A student may not leave homeroom without permission.
-Students who have obtained a late arrival or have unstructured time during first period should report to their assigned homerooms between 8:15 and 8:20 A.M.
+Students who have obtained a late arrival should report to their assigned homerooms between 8:15 and 8:20 A.M.